The Hershey Company: 20th century

 The use of fresh milk in caramels proved successful, and in 1900, after seeing chocolate-making machines for the first time at the 1893 World's Columbian Exposition in Chicago, Hershey sold his caramel company for $1,000,000 (equal to $ today), and concentrated on chocolate.
 To people who questioned him, he said, "Caramels are just a fad, but chocolate is a permanent thing."

+In 1902, the distinctive brown wrapper was introduced, replacing an earlier white wrapper.
+Gold lettering was initially used, but was later replaced by silver lettering following complaints from the Peter's Chocolate company, which already used a brown wrapper and gold lettering for its milk chocolate bars.

 In 1903, Hershey began construction of a chocolate plant in his hometown of Derry Church, Pennsylvania, later known as Hershey, Pennsylvania.
 The town was an inexpensive place for the workers and their families to live, though the factory was built without windows, so that employees would not be distracted.
 To increase employee morale, Hershey provided leisure activities and created what would later become Hersheypark.
 The milk chocolate bars from this plant proved popular, and the company grew rapidly.

+In 1905, the Hershey Chocolate Company relocated from Lancaster, Pennsylvania to Hershey, Pennsylvania when the original chocolate factory in Hershey was completed.

 In 1907, he introduced a new candy: bite-sized, flat-bottomed, conical pieces of chocolate that he named Hershey's Kiss.
 At first, each was wrapped by hand in a square of aluminum foil.
 The introduction of machine wrapping in 1921 sped up the process and added a small paper ribbon to the top of the package, indicating that it was a genuine Hershey product.
 Today, over 70 million candies are produced daily.

 Other products introduced included Mr. Goodbar (peanuts in milk chocolate) in 1925, Hershey's Syrup in 1926, semi-sweet chocolate chips (a mixture of milk and dark chocolate) in 1928, and the Krackel bar with crisped rice in 1938.

-Milton Hershey Schools (MHS)
+Milton Hershey School (MHS)

 Unable to have children of his own, Milton S. Hershey, founder of the Hershey Company, founded the Hershey Industrial School in 1909 for white orphaned boys.
 In 1918, three years after the death of his wife, Milton Hershey donated around $90 million to the boarding school in trust, as well as 40% of the Hershey Company's common stock.
 The school's initial purpose was to train young men in trades but eventually shifted to focus on preparation for college.
 The Hershey Trust Company has exercised voting rights for the school and has been a trustee since its founding.

 Many of its designs resemble Hershey chocolate products, such as the Hershey Kisses street lights.
 Milton Hershey was involved in the school's operations until his death in 1945.
 The Hershey Industrial School was renamed the Milton Hershey School in 1951.